oroinc/platform/src/Oro/Bundle/ActivityBundle/README.md

 ```
 This will create a column named `contexts` and will try to automatically detect the activity class name.
 If for some reason it fails you can specify a FQCN in the `entity_name` option

-If you wish to configure the column you are able to do it if you add a section with the name specified in the `column_name` option
+If you wish to configure the column, you are able to do it if you add a section with the name specified in the `column_name` option.
 ``` yml
 datagrid:
     tasks-grid: